Virtual creatures that evolve through generations of competitive living.

 Evolutionary computation and genetic algorithms have been around since the 1970s, yet only specialised professionals get to experience the excitement of exploring natures own design tool interactively.
 Real-time simulation of natural selection has the potential to turn purely theoretical knowledge into something tangible.
 When you see how organisms pass and transform their genes through generations, while you have the power to influence the process interactively by artificial selection, it may help to accept how the complexity of life can grow from simple rules.

 The Life Like project was published three versions.
-The first two were displayed on a custom-made multi-touch table screen that made it possible to influence the evolution interactively.
+The two first ones were displayed on a custom-made multi-touch table screen that made it possible to influence the evolution interactively.
 The third version was video projected into an aquarium.

 The genetic algorithm implemented in Life Like is limited by the constraints of an arthropod body structure.
 However, this is enough to generate some variation.